Legal guide for company directors and CEOs in Austria

 Further obligations may be conferred on the supervisory board by the articles of association or by a shareholder resolution.

-3. Who can be appointed as a director/supervisory board member?
+3. Who can be appointed as a director / supervisory board member?

+A supervisory board must consist of at least three members.
+Additional members may be appointed unless the number of members is restricted by the articles of association.
+Usually, the number of members of the supervisory board is determined by the articles of association.
 Members of the supervisory board may not simultaneously be directors, permanent substitutes for directors, or employees of the company (unless the company has a works council; see the answer to question 4 below).
 Also, an individual must not be a member of the supervisory board of more than 10 private or public limited companies (in certain cases 20; the role as chairman of a supervisory board counts as two supervisory board positions) and he/she must not be a director of a subsidiary of the company.

-The members of the supervisory board are appointed by a shareholder resolution for a maximum of around five years (until the shareholders' resolution on discharging the supervisory board member from liability for the fourth business year after appointment).
+The members of the supervisory board are appointed by a shareholder resolution for a maximum of around five years (until the shareholders resolution on discharging the supervisory board member from liability for the fourth business year after appointment).
 The articles of association may provide for a shorter term.
 If the employees have established a works council (which requires a minimum of five employees), the works council may nominate one additional member to the supervisory board for every two members of the supervisory board elected by the shareholders.
-The articles of association may also grant certain shareholders the right to appoint members of the supervisory board.
+The articles of association may also grant certain shareholders the right to nominate or directly appoint members of the supervisory board.
+A notification of the appointment or nomination, signed by the director(s), must be filed with the Austrian Commercial Register (Firmenbuch).

-5. How is a director/supervisory board member removed from office?
+5. How is a director / supervisory board member removed from office?

 A director may resign at any time by giving notice to the company.
 However, such a resignation may constitute a breach of duty or a breach of contract.
-The resignation has immediate effect if there are substantial grounds for the resignation; otherwise, it becomes effective 14 days after the general meeting or after each shareholder has been notified of the resignation.
+The resignation has immediate effect if there are substantial grounds for the resignation; otherwise, it becomes effective only 14 days after the general meeting or after each shareholder has been notified by the director of the resignation.
 If the company has multiple directors, the remaining director(s) need to be notified of the resignation as well; if the company has a supervisory board, the chairman of the supervisory board must also be notified.
 Even if only one director was appointed, resignation is still possible.
 A director has certain obligations to clarify to the company any business activities carried out by him/her in the course of his/her term and during the five years following his/her removal or resignation.
-If directors are appointed for a fixed term, or are subject to "rotation", their appointment will terminate if they are not reappointed.
+If directors are appointed for a fixed term, or are subject to "rotation", their appointment will terminate automatically if they are not reappointed.

-A member of the supervisory board who was appointed by a shareholder resolution automatically ceases to be a member of the supervisory board after his/her term of appointment expires.
+A member of the supervisory board, who was appointed by a shareholder resolution automatically ceases to be a member of the supervisory board after his/her term of appointment expires.
 If a member of the supervisory board was appointed by a certain shareholder based on a right afforded to that shareholder in the articles of association, said shareholder may dismiss that supervisory board member at any time.
+A member of the supervisory board may also resign with immediate effect if there are substantial grounds for the resignation, by giving notice to the company.
+If that is not the case, the resignation must be declared in advance and in such a way that an adequate substitute member may be found.

 6. What authority does a director have to represent the company?